This article was originally published in 2017. It has been updated—once in August 2019 and again in August 2020—with fresh content and insights.

 It’s no secret that it’s a heck of a lot cheaper to upsell to an existing customer than it is to acquire a new one.
 In fact, it’s 3X cheaper to generate expansion revenue—revenue from upsells, add-ons, and cross-sells—than it is to acquire new customers.

 So what’s the secret to increasing expansion revenue?
 Contextual, timely, self-service upgrade prompts.

 Whether you’re looking to convert users from a free trial to a paid plan or you want to upgrade loyal customers to a higher tier, a well-positioned, well-designed upgrade or upsell prompt is the key to making that happen.
 The trick is making it as tempting and easy as possible for customers to upgrade—without bombarding them with constant messages to pay up or else.

 Below, we’ll go through some examples of companies that excel at upselling.

-1. Branch: Position upsells at moments of discovery
+1.Spotify: Position upsells as moments of discovery

 2. Airtable: Tempt users to start bigger projects with an upgrade email

-3. Qualaroo: Prompt upgrades via integrations
+3. Squarespace: Prompt upgrades via integrations

 So use your integrations as upselling opportunities—reserve some for higher tier plans and show other users just what they're missing out on.